bendalab/audioio/README.md

 Then you can use already installed audio packages for reading and writing audio files and for playing audio data.
-However, the support provided by the python standard library is limited to very basic WAV files and playback support is very limited.
+However, the support provided by the python standard library is limited to very basic wave files and playback support is very limited.
 If you need support for other audio file formats or for better sound output, you need to install additional packages.